 Applications for over \$15,000 must be for infrastructure projects (e.g. building a permanent structure or creating/upgrading a sports playing surface).
 Applicants are required to discuss their application with a council Grants Officer prior to submission.

-Co-funding is required for requests over \$7,500 (see table below).
+Co-funding is required for requests over \$7,500 (see Co-funding Requirements table).